Precise many-body calculations and hyperfine interaction effect on dynamic polarizabilities at the low-lying energy levels of Y$^{2+}$: INTRODUCTION

+Precise knowledge of hyperfine-structure constants or hyperfine constants of atoms and ions can be an important requirement in many experiments associated with the dynamic polarizabilities of hyperfine multiplets of the clock states.
+Experiments on the hyperfine splittings are also known as one of the first applications of trapped ions \cite{Werth1995, Hucul2017}.
+Moreover, the hyperfine constants are also important in an investigation of chemical composition of the Sun and stars.
+Being one of the astrophysically important elements \cite{Brage1998, Biemont2011, Maniak1994}, hyperfine constants of Y$^{2+}$ thus need a highly accurate theoretical treatment.
+So far, there has been one recent work \cite{Vormawah2018} along with a very old experiment \cite{Crawford1949} providing hyperfine constants only for 5$^2S_{\frac{1}{2}}$ and 5$^2P_{\frac{1}{2}}$ states of Y$^{2+}$.
+However, such values are also needed to be estimated for the other states as well theoretically and/or experimentally.

-The tune-out wavelength of a particular sub-levels of hyperfine multiplets shifts due to circularly polarized beams compare to linearly polarized beam and the shift estimates fictitious magnetic field useful for trapping and cooling \cite{Fortson1999}.
-To calculate the polarizabilities of the above states we have employed a highly correlated relativistic many-body formalism, coupled- cluster theory.
-A brief discussion of which is given at the end of the Section II and the beginning of Section III, and a detail of this can be found in ref.\cite{Lindgren1987, Dutta2015}.
+We further calculate the dynamic polarizabilities of the 4$ ^2D_{\frac{3}{2},\frac{5}{2}}$ and 5$^2S_{\frac{1}{2}}$ states at the hyperfine levels and estimate the magic wavelengths for the 5$^2S_{\frac{1}{2}}$ $-$ 4$^2D_{\frac{3}{2}}$, 5$^2S_{\frac{1}{2}}$ $-$ 4$^2D_{\frac{5}{2}}$ clock transitions in the presence of a linearly and a circularly polarized light.
+For a particular hyperfine multiplet, the tune-out wavelength due to a circularly polarized light shifts with respect to the tune-out wavelength due to a linearly polarized light and this shift is a measure of fictitious magnetic field useful for trapping and cooling \cite{Kien2013}.
+To calculate the dynamic polarizabilities of the clock states at both the fine- and hyperfine-structure levels and the static polarizabilities of the 5$^2P_{\frac{1}{2},\frac{3}{2}}$ states, we have employed a highly accurate relativistic many-body formalism.
+The detail of this formalism is discussed at the end of the Section II and the beginning of Section III.